geoff-maddock/secret-lodge/SECRET LODGE - FULL Brainstorming.md

 ## BASICS
 - 2-6 players
 - 60 - 120 mins (no reference)
-- setup involves each player taking a lodge board and following the setup on that board, drawing their starting hand, secret society and plot
+- Setup involves each player taking a lodge board and following the setup on that board, drawing their starting hand, secret society and plot.
-- play takes place over 6 seasons
+- Play takes place over 6 seasons, or until a game ending plot is revealed.
 - each season has three phases
   - production - resources and income are awarded based on the state of your lodge
   - machinations - players take actions round robin until all players have passed